-We next derive some consequences of the fundamental theorem of arithmetic.
-The theorem exhibits the prime numbers as the building blocks of the integers.
-In itself, it doesn't tell us if there are finitely or infinitely many of them.
+The Fundamental Theorem exhibits the prime numbers as the building blocks of the integers.
+In itself, it doesn't tell us if there are finitely many or infinitely many of them.

-Theorem 10.0.7.
-(Euclid5) There are infinitely many prime numbers.
+Theorem 10.1.6 (Euclid).
+There are infinitely many prime numbers.